UCSBCarpentry/geospatialRUCSBAtlas/README.md

 – yes bird habitats

 ### Map 3 An atlas page layout with 4 insets:
+Each inset (4-5-6) is a png created by map4-5-6.r.
+The final ggplots in that script are the inputs for map 3.

 #### map 4 California Overview
-Vertical 3x4
+Portrait 3x4
 Western US

 #### map 5 The Bite of California
-Vertical 3x4
+Portrait 3x4
 Needs to be further zoomed in.

 #### map 6 Extended Campus
 (issue #14)
-Landscape 4x3 \* extended campus will have maptiles background? \* Bacara-ish to 254/101
+Landscape 4x3 \* extended campus will have maptiles background? \* Bacara-ish to 154/101

 Maps 4-5-6: ![Triplet zoom in](/images/3-zoom.png "Draft zoom.")

 #### 7 Campus Detail
-Wide Landscape \* A stripped down version of #1
+Wide Landscape 9x16ish? \* A stripped down version of #1

 ### Map 3 sketch: